ReLoop: Structured Modeling and Behavioral Verification for Reliable LLM-Based Optimization: Related Work

 \section{Related Work}

 \paragraph{LLM-Based Optimization Modeling.} Translating natural language into mathematical programs has progressed through prompting~\citep{ahmaditeshnizi2024optimus, xiao2024chainofexperts}, supervised fine-tuning~\citep{huang2025orlm, liu2024llmopt, lu2025optmath}, reinforcement learning with solver feedback~\citep{chen2025solverinformedrl}, and agentic workflows~\citep{liang2026leallmopt}.
 All optimize \emph{generation quality}---through training or prompting---and are complementary to ReLoop.
 ReLoop contributes a domain-specific structured generation strategy (prompting-based, applicable to any model) and, uniquely, adds post-generation \emph{behavioral verification}: detecting when a feasible model is semantically incorrect.
-Our experiments on foundation, SFT, and RL models demonstrate that ReLoop wraps any generation method.